-Recent publications include Hopelessness Freezes Time, a study of earthworks, drawing, Detroit, urban warfare, and guerrilla historiography, co-authored with artist Edgar Arceneaux (Kunstmuseum Basel, 2012); “Earth Beneath Detroit,” an essay for the exhibition catalogue Ends of the Earth: Land Art to 1974 (Museum of Contemporary Art, Los Angeles, 2012); “Attitudes and Affects,” on the 1969 exhibition When Attitudes Become Form (CCA Wattis Institute for Contemporary Arts, San Francisco, 2013); and “After the Production of Space" (forthcoming in Critical Landscapes, University of California Press, Berkeley).
+Recent publications include Hopelessness Freezes Time, a study of earthworks, drawing, Detroit, urban warfare, and guerrilla historiography, co-authored with artist Edgar Arceneaux (Kunstmuseum Basel, 2012); “Earth Beneath Detroit,” an essay for the exhibition catalogue Ends of the Earth: Land Art to 1974 (Museum of Contemporary Art, Los Angeles, 2012); “Attitudes and Affects,” on the 1969 exhibition When Attitudes Become Form (CCA Wattis Institute for Contemporary Arts, San Francisco, 2013); and “After the Production of Space” (Critical Landscapes, University of California Press, Berkeley, 2015).

-Myers-Szupinska is Associate Professor in the department of Curatorial Practice at the California College of the Arts, San Francisco.
-As of 2014 he is the Senior Editor of The Exhibitionist, a journal about exhibition-making.
-He earned his doctorate in the History of Art at the University of California, Berkeley, and his BA at Cornell University.
-In 2009 he received an Arts Writers Grant from Creative Capital/Warhol Foundation.
+Myers-Szupinska earned a PhD in the History of Art at the University of California, Berkeley, and a BA at Cornell University.
+In 2009, he received an Arts Writers Grant from Creative Capital/Warhol Foundation.